preyalameta02/software_bug_assistant/README.md

 - Calling Gemini models through Vertex AI APIs on Google Cloud.

 > [!TIP]
-> If you just want to run the sample locally, an API key from Google AI Studio is the quickest way to get started.
+> If you just want to run this locally, an API key from Google AI Studio is the quickest way to get started.
 >
 > If you plan on deploying to Cloud Run, you may want to use Vertex AI.